cypress-io/cypress-documentation/content/guides/dashboard/organizations.md

 ### Create Org

-You can create an organization from within the [Dashboard Service](https://on.cypress.io/dashboard) by opening the organization switcher and clicking **<Icon name="plus"></Icon> Create new organization**.
+You can create an organization from within [Cypress Cloud](https://on.cypress.io/cloud) by opening the organization switcher and clicking **<Icon name="plus"></Icon> Create new organization**.

 <DocsImage src="/img/dashboard/create-org.png" alt="Create new organization" width-600 ></DocsImage>